Lifecycle Hooks

 sim.world_mut().insert_resource(CurrentTick(0));

-// Spawn some riders and attach extensions.
+// Spawn a tenant and attach the SLA tracker.

 let r1 = sim.spawn_rider(StopId(0), StopId(2), 75.0)?;

-sim.world_mut().insert_ext(r1.entity(), WaitWarning { warned: false }, ExtKey::from_type_name());
+sim.world_mut().insert_ext(r1.entity(), SlaBreach { reported: false }, ExtKey::from_type_name());

-for _ in 0..600 {
+for _ in 0..6_000 {

 let now = sim.current_tick();